So you’ve honed your skills to the point where you are confident you can get a good picture in any situation.

 So let’s assume you’re in and you’ve gotten the nod to shoot your first sports assignment.

 Sorry, those professional baseball, basketball, and Big 10 college football games will be covered by the staff photographers because they’ll appear on the cover of the section.

 Good Knowledge of Current Events and Sports

 If you’re looking to shoot sports, then good all round knowledge of a variety of sports is important.
 Since popularity of different sports are very regional, I’ll leave it to you to figure that out.

-Obviously expect to know Australian Rules football and cricket if you’re Down Under, baseball, hockey and American Football if you’re in the US and etc. In sports expect to know quite a bit about all types of sports even if you’ve never played it.
+Obviously, expect to know Australian rules football and cricket if you’re Down Under, baseball, hockey and American football if you’re in the US, etc. In sports expect to know quite a bit about all types of sports even if you’ve never played them.